vvitchforest/Web_3D_Examples/README.md

   - Supports creation of 3D models from depth maps and offers editing environment
   - Includes an SDK for custom feature development.
   - Has a learning curve, especially for advanced editing tools
-    _Note: During testing, the editor was not fully working in Safari._
+  - _Note: During testing, the editor was not fully working in Safari._

 - **Krpano**
-  -A software for building virtual tours from 360° images and depth maps -Supports advanced features like 3D transitions and integration with custom plugins -Requires some coding knowledge for customization and more complex setups
+  - A software for building virtual tours from 360° images and depth maps
+  - Supports advanced features like 3D transitions and integration with custom plugins
+  - Requires some coding for customization and more complex setups

 </details>